 If you find yourself feeling down or stressed, give nature a chance to nurture you.
 If your child or friend had a challenging day, take them to your favorite local green space and just hang out.

+Whether there’s hard core proof or not, I hope you are inspired to take time to enjoy nature’s amazing benefits.
 Thoughts?
 Please leave a comment.
 I’m interested to know if nature works as a “prescription” to boost your mood.